-The family violence indicator (FV) is coded "Y" on APPD.CLNT, APPD.KID.XX or APPD.CASE screen when a custodial parent is a victim of family violence.
-The family violence indicator is available in METSS for all cases; i.e., TANF, non-TANF, and non IV-D. Once the family violence field is flagged on either screen, METSS will automatically flag the related screens for the case.
+The family violence indicator (FV) is coded "Y" on the subcase field and the member field when a parent is accused of family violence.
+The family violence indicator is available in METSS for all cases; i.e., TANF, non-TANF, and non IV-D. Once the family violence field is flagged on the subcase field and member field, METSS will automatically flag the related screens in any other case associated with the accused case member.
 No information will be released to anyone when the FV indicator is coded with "Y" unless the court renders a decision.
 Refer to the section GOOD CAUSE in this Chapter for further discussion on family violence and the family violence indicator.
+NOTE: An asterisk will be displayed next to the 'Y' if a person's subcase FVI coding is blank and another case set to 'Y'.
+This asterisk indicates family violence is involved in other open, arrears-only, and/or closed cases in which the member is an NCP or CP.